AlyssaLytle/comp283/docs/syllabus/index.md

 - **YouCanBookMe** - use this to schedule office hours with me [here](https://byrnes.youcanbook.me/)
 - **Gradescope** - used for assignments and assessments, I will enroll each student in advance

-## Assignment Types
-Collaboration is highly encouraged for all assignments except exams.
-I insist that everything you turn in is in your own typing or writing.
-Good scholarship requires that sources are credited, and collaborators acknowledged.

-*(More to be added in this section soon!)*

 ## Grading Breakup
 - 20%: Final Exam